3.0

 ByPublisher Description

 In a grubby Athens hotel, Rydal Keener is bored and killing time with petty scams.
-But when he runs into another American, Chester MacFarland, dragging a man’s body down the hotel hall, Rydal impulsively agrees to help, perhaps because Chester looks like his father.
+But when he runs into another American, Chester MacFarland, dragging a man’s body down the hotel hall, Rydan impulsively agrees to help, perhaps because Chester looks like his father.
+Then Rydal meets Collete, Chester’s younger wife, and captivated, becomes entangled in their sordid lives, as the drama marches to a shocking climax at the ruins of the labyrinth at Knossos.

-“An offbeat, provocative and absorbing suspense novel.” —The New York Times
+“An offbeat, provocative and absorbing suspense novel.”—The New York Times

-“Patricia Highsmith is one of the few suspense writers whose work transcends genre.” —The Austin American-Statesman
+“Patricia Highsmith is one of the few suspense writers whose work transcends genre.”—The Austin American-Statesman

 In a grubby Athens hotel, Rydal Keener is bored and killing time with petty scams.
-But when he runs into another American, Chester MacFarland, dragging a man’s body down the hotel hall, Rydal impulsively agrees to help, perhaps because Chester looks like his father.
+But when he runs into another American, Chester MacFarland, dragging a man’s body down the hotel hall, Rydan impulsively agrees to help, perhaps because Chester looks like his father.
+Then Rydal meets Collete, Chester’s younger wife, and captivated, becomes entangled in their sordid lives, as the drama marches to a shocking climax at the ruins of the labyrinth at Knossos.

-“An offbeat, provocative and absorbing suspense novel.” —The New York Times
+“An offbeat, provocative and absorbing suspense novel.”—The New York Times

-“Patricia Highsmith is one of the few suspense writers whose work transcends genre.” —The Austin American-Statesman
+“Patricia Highsmith is one of the few suspense writers whose work transcends genre.”—The Austin American-Statesman

 Download the free Fable app